Purpose

 Inclusion Criteria

-• Participant must have histological, and/or cytological confirmation of prostate adenocarcinoma. - Participant with safely accessible tumor lesion must agree to biopsy of a primary or metastatic lesion during screening.
-Alternatively, participant may provide an archival biopsy of a primary or metastatic lesion that was taken after castration resistance developed and within 1 year prior to randomization. - Participant must have serum testosterone levels <50 nanograms (ng)/deciliter (dL) during screening. - Participant is required to have progressed on one prior treatment with a second generation ARSI (abiraterone acetate, enzalutamide, apalutamide, or darolutamide) initiated in either the castration-sensitive or castration-resistant setting. - Participant must have progressive mCRPC following last treatment at screening. - Participant must have ≥1 metastatic lesion that is present on baseline Computed Tomography (CT), Magnetic Resonance Imaging (MRI), or bone scan obtained ≤28 days prior to randomization. - Participant must have adequate organ function during screening and reconfirmed on Study Day -1 or Day 1.
+• Participant must have histological, and/or cytological confirmation of prostate adenocarcinoma on all prior tumor biopsies. - Participant with soft tissue disease and a safely accessible soft tissue tumor lesion(s) must agree to biopsy of a primary or metastatic lesion during screening.
+Alternatively, participant may provide a suitable archival biopsy of a primary or metastatic lesion. - Participant must have serum testosterone levels <50 nanograms (ng)/deciliter (dL) during screening. - Participant is required to have progressed on no more than one prior treatment with a second generation ARSI (abiraterone acetate, enzalutamide, apalutamide, or darolutamide) initiated in either the castration-sensitive or castration-resistant setting. - Participant must have progressive mCRPC following last treatment at screening. - Participant must have ≥1 metastatic lesion that is present on baseline Computed Tomography (CT), Magnetic Resonance Imaging (MRI), or bone scan obtained ≤28 days prior to randomization. - Participant must have adequate organ function during screening.

 Exclusion Criteria